McGraw-Hill profit falls as ratings demand slows

-Yum Brands Inc reported a better-than-expected rise in quarterly profit on Thursday, helped by refranchising efforts and strong sales at its KFC and Taco Bell restaurants.

-NEW YORK McGraw-Hill Cos Inc's profit fell in the third quarter, missing analyst estimates, as torpid credit markets hurt its Standard & Poor's rating business, and textbook sales dropped.
+McGraw-Hill Cos Inc's MHP.N profit fell in the third quarter, missing analyst estimates, as torpid credit markets hurt its Standard & Poor's rating business, and textbook sales dropped.

 The bad news was tempered by stronger results in the company's market information businesses, which include Standard & Poor's stock indexes, Capital IQ corporate financial information, and Platts, which reports commodity prices.

-"It was a mixed bag," said Piper Jaffray analyst Peter Appert.
+"It was a mixed bag," Peter Appert, analyst at Piper Jaffray & Co, said.
 "The education business is terrible.
 The indexes and Capital IQ look great and Platts continues to perform exceptionally well."

 With shareholders pressing for change and revenue headwinds setting back what have been its biggest businesses, the company said it is cutting at least $100 million of costs over the next 15 months.
-Third-quarter expenses for McGraw-Hill were $1.3 billion, down 2.7 percent from the same quarter last year.
+Third-quarter expenses for McGraw-Hill were $1.3 billion (0.82 billion pounds), down 2.7 percent from the same quarter last year.

 The cost-cutting is a prelude to McGraw-Hill splitting itself into two public companies with appropriate expense bases, the company said.
 The conglomerate said last month it is going to divide itself into a markets data company and a textbook publisher.